Yelitza3125/checkBus/README.md

    #### 8.- Definición de los WHAT IF?

-   - **What iff** ¿Las terramozas  enseñan o indican la seguridad dentro del bus?
+   - **What if** ¿Las terramozas  enseñan o indican la seguridad dentro del bus?
-   - **What iff** ¿Hay un registro del servicio de las terramozas?
+   - **What if** ¿Hay un registro del servicio de las terramozas?
-   - **What iff** ¿Hay un mago en el bus?
+   - **What if** ¿Hay un mago en el bus?
-   - **What iff** ¿Hay un servicio personalizado para madres con noños de 0 a 5 años?
+   - **What if** ¿Hay un servicio personalizado para madres con noños de 0 a 5 años?
-   - **What iff** ¿El usuario pudiera programar la cena/comida que quiere recibir?
+   - **What if** ¿El usuario pudiera programar la cena/comida que quiere recibir?
-   - **What iff** ¿El usuario pudiera calificar el servicio brindado?
+   - **What if** ¿El usuario pudiera calificar el servicio brindado?
-   - **What iff** ¿Viajar dentro del bus sea divertido, poniendo calificaciones dentro del bus?
+   - **What if** ¿Viajar dentro del bus sea divertido, poniendo calificaciones dentro del bus?
-   - **What iff** ¿La empresa te envía un mensaje 30 minutos antes de que salga el bus?
+   - **What if** ¿La empresa te envía un mensaje 30 minutos antes de que salga el bus?
-   - **What iff** ¿Hay un especialista en reclamos dentro del bus?
+   - **What if** ¿Hay un especialista en reclamos dentro del bus?
-   - **What iff** ¿El usuario pudiera programar los servicios que quiere recibir de acuerdo al precio a pagar?
+   - **What if** ¿El usuario pudiera programar los servicios que quiere recibir de acuerdo al precio a pagar?
-   - **What iff** ¿Hay un personal encargado de verificar la limpieza dentro del bus?
+   - **What if** ¿Hay un personal encargado de verificar la limpieza dentro del bus?
-   - **What iff** ¿Aplicamos las funcionalidades de Fitco?
+   - **What if** ¿Aplicamos las funcionalidades de Fitco?
-   - **What iff** ¿Qué tal si usamos las funcionalidades de Trivago?
+   - **What if** ¿Qué tal si usamos las funcionalidades de Trivago?

    #### 9.- Definición de FEATURE LIST.